 - Advertisers – who may bid on certain words or phrases as sponsored results for searchers who may have absolutely no interest in those ads

-Chances are that the person searching was only interested finding information about either the sport, the barrier, or the criminal activity.
+The chances are that the person searching was only interested in finding information about the sport, the barrier, or criminal activity.

 How would you solve this problem if you were creating the algorithms behind how a search engine worked?

 The Problem with Query Refinement Suggestions

 One solution might be for a search engine to show query suggestions along with search results, adding more words to the original query based upon previous queries from other searchers.

 A search engine could look at its query logs to see how often searchers made changes to their queries and associate those follow-up queries with the original ones.
 For example, many searchers, faced with a mix of results like those for fencing, might change their original query to include an additional word or words to their search that might make it more likely that more of the search results will be relevant intended to find.